Botulism

 Botulism is a rare, interesting and potentially a serious disease.

-The most important thing, except for prevention, is to give you, the parents, tools to suspect and help you reach this uncommon diagnosis.
+The most important thing, except for prevention, is to give you, the parents, helpful tools to suspect and help you reach this uncommon diagnosis.

 So, read more.